US tries to name and shame Russian disinformation on Ukraine

 The White House has threatened tough sanctions if Russia does invade and is preparing to move forces to NATO’s eastern flank in the event of an invasion.
 The U.S. and Western allies are also sending weapons and missile systems to Ukraine.

-But publicly accusing Russia of misbehavior is ultimately a limited deterrent.
-“They don't care about reputational damage,” he said.
+But publicly accusing Russia of misbehaviour is ultimately a limited deterrent.
+“They don’t care about reputational damage,” he said.

-Associated Press journalists Joshua Boak in Washington and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.

 Register for free to continue reading